ibm-cloud-docs/vpc/vpn-client-to-site-auth.md

 # Setting up client-to-site authentication
 {: #client-to-site-authentication}

 Configure your authentication settings for the VPN server and VPN clients.
-Certificates are managed through IBM Cloud Secrets Manager.
+Certificates are managed through {{site.data.keyword.secrets-manager_full}}.
 {: shortdesc}

 As a reminder, end of support for IBM Cloud Certificate Manager was 31 December 2022.
 Remaining instances of Certificate Manager were deleted.
 If you had any user-provided Ingress secrets that were stored in Certificate Manager, they are no longer valid.
 For more information, see [Migrating certificates from Certificate Manager](/docs/secrets-manager?topic=secrets-manager-migrate-from-certificate-manager).